thomasekdahlN/jeti/README.md

 vspeak lua turbine ecu status converter and alarm script v2 alfa - alfa testers and helpers wanted.
 PM me.

 Supporting:
-- JetCat (new release this week)
+- JetCat (new release this week) (config file format old, needs to be reconfigured, use pbs.jsn as example)
-- Hornet
+- Hornet (config file format old, needs to be reconfigured, use pbs.jsn as example)
-- Jakadofsky
+- Jakadofsky (config file format old, needs to be reconfigured, use pbs.jsn as example)
-- evoJet / Pahl
+- evoJet / Pahl  (config file format old, needs to be reconfigured, use pbs.jsn as example)
-- PBS
+- PBS  (config file format OK)
-- Orbit
+- Orbit (config file format OK)

 Supporting a new ecu converter is as easy as adding a json configuration file.